gregecmaregec/gregecmaregec.github.io/_pages/cookies.md

 ---
 layout: page
 permalink: /cookies/
-title: No cookies.
-No analytics.
-No ads.
-No tracking.
+title: I set no cookies.
+I use no analytics, ads or tracking.
 nav: false
 ---